What Is Audio Latency?

 Audio latency is measured in milliseconds and can make or break your music performance.
 It is specifically a problem for musicians who rely on the precise timing of their audio signal.

-Audio latency is most unfortunate and can bother people.
-It’s that echo that people hear when talking via radio, on the telephone, on Skype, on radio transmissions, on mics, or some headsets.
+Latency is most unfortunate and can bother people.
+It’s that echo that people hear when talking via radio, on the telephone, on Skype, on radio transmissions, on mics, or on some headsets.

 In live audio, latency can be a real problem if you are trying to perform next to a drummer because digital audio and video devices delay the sound, which ruins the synchronization of the performance.